salrashid123/tls_ak/README.md

 `TLS` where the private key on the server is bound to its `Trusted Platform Module (TPM)`.
 That same TLS key is also attested through full [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).

+TPM based TLS is a known technology where the private key used for TLS is embedded inside a peer's `Trusted Platform Module (TPM)`.
+However, TLS usually requires an x509 certificate which is itself signed by a certificate authority the peer trusts.
+The remote client has to trust the certificate issuer and that the private key resides on a TPM.

+This repo describes steps whereby a remote party uses standard [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html) to ensure a keypair is resident on a TPM and then establishes TLS to the remote host by comparing the peer's Public Key values during session setup.
+The distinguishing characteristic of this flow is the TLS Certificate by itself or the CA that the peer uses is not necessarily trusted but serves as a conduit to create the TLS session and derive the fact that the session uses the trusted public key on the TPM.
+The client trusts the TLS session not based on the x509 certificate alone of the peer or CA but by comparing the Public Key used in the session matches what is on the TPM confirmed through remote attestation and certification of the key.

+Essentially, the trusted authority that issues the x509 certificate for TLS is not strictly untrusted but yet the client can ensure the TLS session terminates on a device that is confirmed to host the session's private key

 This ensures the client is connecting to the remote host where the TPM resides

 Basically,